Skip to main content

 Proof of Record and Failure Points

-• Receipts and Bills: Original, legible search topics of health associations, and care benefits may help outbalance other considered solutions.
+Records of correspondence with the insurance company and organized schedules of any record-holding policies and insurances add quality and trust to your personal injury claim.
+Receipts and original, legible search topics of health associations, and care benefits may help outbalance other considered solutions.

-Newark Personal Injury Law Statistics
+Newark Personal Injury Statistics

 According to the U.S. Department of Justice, just under 95 percent of personal injury lawsuits settle before they go to trial.
 This statistic shows that most personal injury cases are resolved through settlement rather than through a trial.
 There are several reasons for this, including the high cost of litigation, the uncertainty of trial outcomes, and the desire to avoid the emotional toll of a trial.
 This is just one more reason why you should have a skilled and experienced personal injury lawyer representing you.
 Call our office to find out what type of legal options you may have for the injuries you have suffered.